Playa Del Carmen on a Backpacking Budget

 Playa del Carmen receives a lot of tourists, a great deal of them from Europe, and it has a very evolved party scene, just like Cancun.
-It is very touristic along the main strip, known as 5th Avenue, and seemingly gets busier with each passing year.
-However the town has a far more laid back vibe to it than Cancun, and boasts easy access to a fine stretch of beach.
+It is very touristic along the main strip, which is known as 5th Avenue, and seemingly gets busier with each passing year.

-Playa del Carmen is the launching point for water taxis to Cozumel, if you aren’t heading to the island by plane.
-It’s also a bit pricier than the island of Cozumel, but still offers many budget options for travelers looking to keep costs down.
+Playa del Carmen is also the launching point for water taxis to Cozumel, if you aren’t heading to the island by plane.
+Playa itself is a bit pricier than the island of Cozumel, but still offers many budget options for travelers looking to keep costs down.

 Find Great Rates on Hotels in Playa del Carmen on Booking.com!